 Medication-related allegations aren’t limited to just overprescribing.
 Sometimes the incorrect amount is prescribed to a patient, or a nurse practitioner prescribes them a drug they’re allergic to.
 Some claims are as simple as the wrong medication being administered to the wrong patient—basic errors that can slip through the cracks.

+There are different kinds of negligence that can affect nurse practitioners and other clinicians.
 The most common malpractice complaint against nurse practitioners is diagnosis errors.
 As most nurse practitioners administer primary care, this means ordering tests, analyzing, and coming up with a diagnosis.

 They’re rare, but mistakes happen, and sometimes an X-ray is misread, or a diagnosis takes too long, and it’s too late to give adequate treatment.